Alsa5/Alsa5.github.io/README.md

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE.md` file for more details.

+Thank you for your interest in Medicaux, do check out the static front-end demo of the same.
+Link to demo: https://alsa5.github.io/

 ---

--Thank you for your interest in Medicaux, do check out the static front-end demo of the same.
-Link to demo: https://alsa5.github.io/
--Together, we can make healthcare more accessible and efficient for everyone.
+Together, we can make healthcare more accessible and efficient for everyone.